 Coiled steel straps are continuous utility straps which can be cut to length at the jobsite.
-The new patent-pending CSHP high-performance coiled strap features a raised embossment that makes it easy to install with a standard pneumatic framing nailer.
+The new patent-pending CSHP high-performance coiled strap features a raised embossment that makes it easy to install with a power framing nailer.
 This new tested feature provides improved performance — resulting in fewer nails, shorter straps and overall lower installed cost.

 CSHP steel strapping is used in a variety of structural applications that make critical connections to resist earthquake and wind forces when they are imposed on structures.